Who are we and what do we do?

 What is your personal data used for?

-We use your personal data to help us to provide you with the services you have requested such as road repairs, to contact you to provide update or responses to requests and complaints, or to allow us to assess your applications for highways permits, licenses, or legal traffic orders.
+We use your personal data to help us to provide you with the services you have requested such as road repairs, to contact you to provide update or responses to requests and complaints, or to allow us to assess your applications for highways permits, licenses (including pavements), or legal traffic orders.
 We also use your information to understand where you have objections to legal orders or highways schemes.
 We may have to use your data to issue fixed penalty or enforcement notices if you own or drove a vehicle that has broken any traffic laws or orders that we are required to enforce.

 Will your personal data be shared?

 We share you data only when necessary to meet our legal obligations or where we have a public task power, particularly where you receive a service that requires us to work with other organisations.
-This may include Councillors or other council departments, other organisations like central government departments or agencies, emergency services like police, and also other councils.
+This may include Councillors or other council departments, other organisations like central government departments or agencies, emergency services like police, enforcement agencies, and other councils.

 How do we keep your personal data secure?